Security for AI features in Slack

 How do AI features in Slack work?

-Slack uses third-party large language models (LLMs), hosted within our secure Amazon Web Services (AWS) infrastructure and data already in your Slack workspace or organization, to power a suite of personalized AI productivity tools.
-When you use AI features in Slack, we apply in-house ranking models (running on our standard architecture) to find and sort the most relevant information.
-This information is then sent to an LLM hosted by AWS.
-The LLMs generate a response and Slack returns the response to you.
-The LLMs do not retain any information from the request.
+Slack uses third-party large language models (LLMs) hosted within our secure cloud infrastructure and the data already in your Slack workspace or organization to power a suite of personalized AI productivity tools.
+When you use Slack’s native AI features, we apply in-house ranking models (running on our standard, secure architecture) to find and sort the most relevant information.
+When LLMs generate a response, information is included in the inference request, but they do not retain information once the request has been processed.

-Is my Slack data used to train third-party generative AI models?
+Is my Slack data used to train LLMs?

 Customer data is never used to train third-party LLMs.
 Instead, we use a technique called Retrieval Augmented Generation (RAG) that sends only the data necessary for each task to the LLM at the time of inference.
 With RAG, data is sent in the context of inference requests.
 While the model may temporarily cache the data, it cannot store the data in a database or on disk.

-Slack’s AI features only use Slack data that members have access to at the time of request and won’t display or use data from private channels or direct messages (DMs) they aren’t a member of.
+Slack’s AI features only use Slack data that members have access to at the time of request and won’t display or use data from private channels or direct messages (DMs) they aren’t a part of.
 For example, AI searches will never surface any results that Slack’s regular search would not.
-Similarly, summaries will never contain content that you could not otherwise see while reading channels or DMs.
+Similarly, summaries and Slackbot responses will never contain content that you could not otherwise see while reading channels or DMs.

 How long will AI features in Slack retain data?